pepijn/pepijn.github.io/_drafts/building-a-geojson-travel-log-an-introduction-to-org-mode-and-babel.md

 Now we will geocode the locations using the gem above.
 We don't want to get rate-limited by the Google Maps API, so that's why we create the `geolocation-cache` table with the distinct locations and their coordinates.
 For instance, Utrecht is listed twice in the travel log but only geocoded once.
+By the way, the `#+HEADER:` and `#+BEGIN_SRC` lines are instructions to Babel.
+I included them to enhance reproducibility.

 {% highlight ruby %}
 #+HEADER: :var travel_log=travel-log
 #+BEGIN_SRC ruby

 locations = travel_log.map do |entry|
   # We only need the second column: the location
   _, location = entry